 Consider a basic calculator application.
 Its code falls into two categories: Code that performs calculations, or code responsible for interacting with the user.

-The code that handles arithmetic is the back-end, or business logic.
+The code that handles arithmetic is the business logic.
 It's the 'inner workings' of the application that performs calculations and returns a value.
 It's what takes the numbers

 5, adds them together, and arrives at

-9. The functions we've explored so far are all back-end logic.
+9. The functions we've explored so far are all business logic.

-The code that handles interacting with user is the front-end or user interface logic.
+The code that handles interacting with users is the user interface logic.
 It retrieves information from the user and provides it to the business logic to calculate.
 While buttons on a calculator may be labeled with numbers, they're just visual buttons.
 User interface logic is what translates clicking on this area of the page:

 ... into the number

 4. After all, we cannot perform addition on buttons, but you can perform addition on numbers.
 The user interface logic registers that the user has pushed the button labelled "4".
 It then provides the number